facebook/ThreatExchange/python-threatexchange/threatexchange/extensions/README.md

     zed - ZedAPI

 # What do I have?
-$ threatexchange threatexchange config extensions list threatexchangecontributions.myproject
+$ threatexchange config extensions list threatexchangecontributions.myproject

 # I don't want this anymore!